 Further, if you are planning to create an eCommerce website or a website that involves transactions, you will also need an SSL certificate.
 This will add HTTPS to your domain name instead of HTTP.
 HostGator provides it too.

 Lastly, if you don’t know to code, you can install WordPress on your website.
 If you don’t want to use WordPress, HostGator offers drag and drop website builder to build amazing websites.

-So, let’s discuss hosting types offered by HostGator.
+So, let’s discuss the hosting types offered by HostGator.

-There are various types of hosting you can get.
+There are various types of HostGator web hosting you can get.